It bothered James Roche that his 39-year-old girlfriend had a past sexual relationship with 73-year-old Ronald Evans, according to state police.

-Roche made good on those threats Wednesday, using a shotgun to blast a hole in Evans’ chest, and to kill Evans’ son as well, police allege in criminal complaints released on Thursday.
+Roche made good on those threats Wednesday, using a shotgun to blast a hole in Evans’ chest, and to kill Evans’ son as well, police allege in criminal complaints that were released on Thursday.

 Roche, 31, and Crawford, both of 71 Dobson Road in the Sweet Valley section of Ross Township, were charged on Wednesday with two counts of criminal homicide in the deaths of Evans and his son, Jeffrey Evans, 43.

 According to criminal complaints, state police at Shickshinny received a call from Crawford’s mother, Moya Linde, at 12:40 p.m.
 Wednesday telling them that Crawford and Roche stole her car and her credit card and that they were on their way to kill Ronald Evans, after which they planned to flee to Philadelphia.

 About 28 minutes later, police arrived at Evans’ residence at 71 Sunset Lake Road in Hunlock Township and found Ronald Evans lying on his back on the rear deck, dead, with an apparent gunshot wound to his chest.
 Inside the home, they found Jeffery Evans face down, dead, in the hallway, with multiple gunshot wounds, court papers state.

 Linde called state police again at 12:50 p.m. to tell them Crawford and Roche had returned and walked into the woods behind her house with a bottle of alcohol, Kool-Aid mix and a gun.
 The pair was spotted from a state police helicopter and taken into custody without incident.
 Police found a gun case containing a rifle, handgun and several knives nearby.